FrankLeymann/IAAS-Curriculum/README.md

 # IAAS-Curriculum
-This is description of the IAAS Curriculum
+This is a description of the IAAS Curriculum.